-Clarke opens with a biographical account of his own early encounters with the Gaia concept - and a skepticism he shared with the evolutionary thinker Lynn Margulis, Gaia's second author after the British scientist James Lovelock.
+Clarke opens with a biographical account of his own early encounters with the Gaia concept and the evolutionary thinker Lynn Margulis, Gaia's second author after the British scientist James Lovelock.
 Neither an organism nor a single cell, something other than an organic or vitalistic entity, Gaia is better understood, according to Margulis, as "an emergent property of interaction among organisms, the spherical planet on which they reside, and an energy source, the sun."
 Margulis’s work brings Gaia in line with the autopoietic systems theory of Humberto Maturana and Francisco Varela introduced in the 1970s.

---from a preliminary version of Clarke’s forthcoming book Gaian Systems: Lynn Margulis, Neocybernetics, and the End of the Anthropocene (Fall 2020) and appears here by permission of the University of Minnesota Press.
+--from a preliminary version of Gaian Systems: Lynn Margulis, Neocybernetics, and the End of the Anthropocene.

 In my part of academe the general public debut of chaos theory arrived with James Gleick's Chaos: Making a New Science in 1987.1 By the 1990s, inspired partly by chaos theory's avid interdisciplinary reception, I began in earnest to cultivate a post-tenure academic specialization in literature and science.
 But as I set about to reschool myself in physics, chemistry, and biology, to come up to speed on chaos and complexity theory, thermodynamics and information theory, and then cybernetics and systems theory, where Gaia was concerned, not much came to hand.
 And even after it had crossed my threshold, for a while I was reluctant to take it seriously.
 I had absorbed the usual nebulous notion that what "Gaia" named in scientific context was not quite real science but some kind of New Age notion connected to god knows what exactly.
 I took it to be the sort of idea that I, a recent interloper into the discourse of the sciences, in order to establish or maintain some minimal credibility, should avoid.